UBS CEO warns of painful jobs decisions after Credit Suisse takeover | Business

 UBS CEO warns of painful jobs decisions after Credit Suisse takeover

-UBS Chief Executive Sergio Ermotti on Friday warned of painful decisions about job cuts following the takeover of Credit Suisse.
-Synergies is part of the story," Ermotti told a financial conference in Bern.
-"We need to take a serious look at the cost base of the standalone and combined organisations and create a sustainable outcome," he added.
+UBS Chief Executive Sergio Ermotti on Friday warned of painful decisions about job cuts following the takeover of Credit Suisse, which he said he hoped would be formalised in coming days.

 - Country: